helios19/transaction-store/README.md

 This type of architecture provides to the application several benefits among, being loosely coupled with other services, stateless, scalable and resilent to failures.

+Note also that the rate exchanges have been downloaded from the Treasury website and statically stored in the `RprtRateXchg_20220701_20230630.csv` file.

 Hereafter is a shortlist of the other technical aspects characterizing the application:

 **Microservice using Spring Boot**